neenachcha/Trial-balance-grouping/_PRESS-RELEASE.md

 ## Customer Quote ##
 - "This is really easy to use!"
 - "Good for auditors"
 - "This saved me tons of time.
-I had been spending a lot of time to adjust the margin, and make the financial statement look nice.
+I had been spending a lot of time just adjusting the margin, and make the financial statement look nice.
 Now I can focus on auditing."

 ## Please see detail documentation in this link ##